Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 \subsubsection{Setup}

-Let $\mathbf{X}_t = (x_{1t}, x_{2t}, \ldots, x_{kt})'$ denote a $k$-vector of observable covariates that are correlated with the fundamental value but are not directly affected by a speculative bubble in the stock price.
+Let $\mathbf{X}_t = (x_{1t}, x_{2t}, \ldots, x_{kt})'$ denote a $k$-vector of observable covariates that are correlated with the fundamental value and, in the benchmark design, are not directly affected by a speculative bubble in the stock price.
 The sample is divided into two subperiods: \begin{itemize} \item Training period $\mathcal{T}_0 = \{1, \ldots, T_0\}$: A period during which no bubble is present, so $b_t = 0$ and $p_t = f_t + u_t$, where $u_t$ is a stationary noise term (e.g., microstructure noise, transitory discount rate variation). \item Evaluation period $\mathcal{T}_1 = \{T_0+1, \ldots, T\}$: The period during which a bubble may be present. \end{itemize}

 During the training period, the fundamental satisfies the long-run equilibrium relationship:

 where $\boldsymbol{\beta}$ captures the mapping from technology and financial covariates to the fundamental price.
 This regression is well-defined because $b_t = 0$ during $\mathcal{T}_0$, so $p_t = f_t + u_t$ and the covariates explain fundamental variation.